-Google Meet can be used to hold video meetings/web conferences and Google Chat can be used to message each other.
+Google Meet can be used to hold video meetings/web conferences and Google Chat can be used to message other users.
 All users should be aware of local privacy and safeguarding policies before making use of this service.
 Google Chat is enabled for staff only.

 Features of Google Meet in Glow

 - Only teaching and non-teaching staff can initiate Meets.
 Learners can only join these.
 All attendees in a Meet can share their video or screen.
 There can be up to up to 100 attendees in total in a Meet.